 The Mount’s Honors Program provides high-achieving and motivated students with a distinctive academic experience.
-The Honors Program challenges students to do their best work by combining unique courses with selected elements of the core curriculum.
-The program enables students to cross intellectual and interdisciplinary boundaries, and to expand their course of study to fit their individual interests while pursuing any major at the College.
+The Honors Program challenges students to do their best work and to cross intellectual and disciplinary boundaries through unique Core courses, while pursuing any major at the College.

 Students, working closely with faculty, engage in discussion and inquiry with peers in small, seminar-style courses, collaborate on group projects, and make liberal use of the cultural and educational opportunities gained in the “off-campus classroom” that is New York City.